 Poetry

 At the end of “Fern Hill” Dylan Thomas writes that as he aged he woke “to the farm forever fled from the childless land.
 Oh as I was young and easy in the mercy of his means, Time held me green and dying though I sang in my chains like the sea.”
 I’m a poet at heart forever young I guess, and wrote a chapbook that is attached here.
 I’ve done graduate work in poetry many years ago.
 I’m always willing to look at the work of other writers gratis.
-(2014 was the 100th anniversary of the birth of Dylan Thomas)
+(FYI: 2014 was the 100th anniversary of the birth of Dylan Thomas)

 Emanations poetry chapbook PDF below.
 Self-published in 2000